olegs/Denoising_CNN/README.md

 Before the program is executed, the corresponding directories CODA_PATH and BEDTOOLS_PATH(for pre-processing and final bigwig creation) in the constants.py must be indicated.

-Training a convolution neural network (CNN)
+Training convolution neural network (CNN)
 -----------------------------------

-For learning a neural network, there are 2 options, use the data from https://artyomovlab.wustl.edu/publications/supp_materials/aging/chipseq/Y20O20/bedgz/ or upload your own data (bedgraph format) and train a neural network on them.
+For learning a neural network, there are two options, use the data from https://artyomovlab.wustl.edu/publications/supp_materials/aging/chipseq/Y20O20/bedgz/ or upload your own data (bedgraph format) and train a neural network on it.

-### training a CNN with Artyomov Lab data preprocessing
+### CNN with Artyomov Lab data preprocessing

 Preprocessing requires pre-installed and suggested adding installation directory to the PATH variable: bedToBam (https://bedtools.readthedocs.io/en/latest/content/tools/bedtobam.html),